‘Listening’ to save the North Atlantic right whale

-Category: Space Hits: 4The North Atlantic right whale is one of the most endangered whales in the world, with only around 350 remaining.
+Category: Space Hits: 6The North Atlantic right whale is one of the most endangered whales in the world, with only around 350 remaining.
 Image via NOAA.

 There’ve been stories in recent years about whales’ sensitive hearing being harmed by human sounds in the ocean.
 Now comes a story about using the whales’ own sounds to protect them.
 The North Atlantic right whale is one of the most endangered whale species on Earth.
 Entanglement in fishing gear and vessel strikes are their leading causes of death.
 Scientists from the University of East Anglia in Norwich, England, have developed a technology that lets machines distinguish between the sounds right whales make and the sounds of other sea-going activities such as shipping, fishing and drilling.
 The development, announced June 3, 2021, will let the whales be detected before they get too close to, for example, large ships.